How Do You Get Depression? A Mental Health Perspective

 Medications taken for other health problems may also cause depression.
 Some popular acne medications, antivirals, and corticosteroids are associated with the condition.
 A doctor should closely evaluate all prescriptions before diagnosing depression.
 Getting relief may be as simple as switching pills.

 Just because someone has depression, it doesn't mean that anything is "wrong" with them.
 Depression stems from many origins.
-Even though some of these factors, like genetics or underlying medical diagnoses, can't be immediately cured or changed, the symptoms of depression are still very treatable.
+Even though some of these factors, like genetics or underlying medical conditions, can't be immediately cured or changed, the symptoms of depression are still very treatable.
+It's important to understand that while depression is a mental health issue, it doesn't define a person's worth or imply a fundamental flaw in their character.

 iStock/PixelsEffect